Tonyg92x/42push_swap/README.md

 ## About The Project

 <p align="center">
   The project is about sorting integers with a given set of instruction.
-The instructions are : \br swap a (sa) : wap the first 2 elements at the top of stack a. swap b (sb) :
+The instructions are : /br swap a (sa) : wap the first 2 elements at the top of stack a. swap b (sb) :